joseimj/looker_colab_agent/README.md

 > This repository is a **generic example**.
 The three included Explores (`ecommerce_demo::orders`, `::customers`, `::products`) are **fictional**: replace them with your own in the `EXPLORES` list.

-It's the evolution of the [joseimj/bafar](https://github.com/joseimj/bafar) pattern (which deployed an HR agent over SAP): a single script, configuration up top, idempotent execution and a *preflight* check before deploying — but now with **no domain-specific logic** and with the added **Gemini Enterprise publishing** step.
+It's the evolution of previous patterns: a single script, configuration up top, idempotent execution and a *preflight* check before deploying — but now with **no domain-specific logic** and with the added **Gemini Enterprise publishing** step.

 ---